Bakewell Land & Property Auction – July

 To sell your property or land at auction, it will be valued by one of our experts and both an auction guide price and subsequently a reserve price agreed upon.
 A small fee is charged to include your lot in the listings and upon completion you will be charged a pre-agreed commission rate.
 We will liaise about contract packs and conditions of sale documents with your chosen solicitor, as these documents need to be available to interested parties prior to the auction.

 From a buyer’s perspective, we also make the process as straight forward as possible.
 Immediately after the auction the buyer will be expected to sign a legally binding Contract and pay a 10% deposit.
-A buyer’s fee of £400 plus VAT (£480 inc. VAT) will be charged per auction lot.
+The sale of each lot is subject to a buyer’s fee of £500 plus VAT (£600 inc. of VAT) payable on the fall of the hammer.
+For on-line buyers only, there is an additional on-line buyer’s premium of £500 plus VAT (£600 inc. of VAT) payable on the fall of the hammer.
 If one property is offered in more than one lot, the fee will be chargeable on all lots whether or not one purchaser buys all.
-Completion would normally then occur 28 days later unless specified otherwise.
+The signing of the Contract of Sale and 10% deposit is legally binding on both parties and completion will occur within 28 days thereafter, unless specified otherwise.
 It’s as easy as that!

 Due to the changes made to the Money Laundering Regulations, we are now required by law to verify the identity and address of everyone who offers, bids or buys at our auction.
 An auction registration form can be found above.

 If you think your property might be suitable for auction or if you would like some free, confidential advice about the buying process, please contact a member of our team.

 Auctions – Traditional or the “Modern Auction” Method?

 Property Auction Prices